mdulac/CoffeeMachine/README.md

 # CoffeeMachine
-Empty projet for start Coffee machine kata
+My implementation of Coffee Machine kata using Java 8